Pink-Crab/PinkCrab-Plugin-Framework-Docs/lib/Table Builder/index.md

     $schema->index('details', 'unique_keys')->unique();
 });
 ```
-The above would generate the following for MYSQL
+The above would generate the following for MySQL:

 ```sql
 CREATE TABLE my_table(